vboussange/vboussange.github.io/content/post/ABC_inference/index.md

 ## Model definition and data generation
-Let's consider a predator-prey ecological model, known as [Lotka-Volterra equations](https://en.wikipedia.org/wiki/Lotka–Volterra_equations).
+Let's consider a predator-prey ecological model, the [Lotka-Volterra equations](https://en.wikipedia.org/wiki/Lotka–Volterra_equations).
 This model has a total of four different parameters $\alpha, \beta, \gamma, \delta$, that describe the interactions between the two species.
 For the sake of simplicity, we'll assume that we know perfectly the parameters $\gamma, \delta$, and seek to infer $\alpha$ and $\beta$.
 Assuming to know $\gamma, \delta$ is of course a very unrealistic assumption...

-In the following, we use ParametricModels.jl to define our ODE problem.
-ParametricModels.jl is a simple wrapper around DifferentialEquations.jl, but makes it easier for multiple model simulation.
-For readability and maintenance, we'll encapsulate the parameters in a NamedTuple
+In the following, we use [**ParametricModels.jl**](https://github.com/vboussange/ParametricModels.jl) to define our ODE problem. **ParametricModels.jl** is a simple wrapper around **OrdinaryDiffEq.jl**, that allows to play around with the model without bothering further about the details of the numerical solve, etc...
+This makes it easier for multiple model simulation.
+For readability and maintenance, we'll encapsulate the parameters in a `NamedTuple`

 ```julia
 # Declaration of the model